Obstruction (baseball): Types of obstruction and corresponding penalties

+In addition, the fielder who commits the obstruction is charged with an fielding error.
+As with a catcher's interference call, if the obstruction allows the batter to safely reach first base, unlike other fielding errors the batter is not charged with an at bat.

 Common misconceptions

-There need not be physical contact for obstruction to be called; rather, if a fielder causes the runner to alter his normal running path, or deliberately blocks his view of the plate, he can be guilty of obstruction.
+There need not be physical contact for obstruction to be called; if a fielder causes the runner to alter his normal running path, or deliberately blocks his view of the plate, he can be guilty of obstruction.

-Obstruction is not the same as interference; obstruction is typically committed by a fielder against a base runner, while interference is typically committed by a base runner against a fielder, or the batter against the catcher.
-When a fielder hinders a base runner, baseball commentators (including the announcers of the 2013 game discussed below) will mistakenly refer to obstruction as interference.
+Obstruction is not the same as interference; obstruction is committed by a fielder against a base runner, while interference, with the exception of catcher's interference, is committed by a baserunner against a fielder or a batter against a catcher.
+When a fielder hinders a base runner, baseball commentators (including the announcers of the 2013 game discussed below) will often mistakenly refer to obstruction as interference.

 Notable cases of obstruction

 On August 6, 2004, a game between the Seattle Mariners and the Tampa Bay Devil Rays at Tropicana Field ended with a Devil Rays victory on an obstruction call.
-With one out and the score tied 1–1 in the bottom of the tenth inning, the Devil Rays' Carl Crawford was taking a lead off of third base when teammate Tino Martinez hit a fly ball toward Mariners left fielder Raúl Ibañez.
+With one out and the score tied 1–1 in the bottom of the tenth inning, the Devil Rays' Carl Crawford was taking a lead off of third base when Tino Martinez hit a fly ball toward Mariners left fielder Raúl Ibañez.
 Crawford went back to third base as if he was going to consider tagging up and trying to score after the ball was caught.
 Mariners shortstop José López moved to a spot that was between Crawford and Ibañez.
 Ibañez caught the ball, and Crawford bluffed a run toward home; he then stopped and was heading back toward third base as Ibañez's throw sailed toward home plate.
 However, third base umpire Paul Emmel ruled that López had blocked Crawford's view of left fielder Ibañez, thus preventing Crawford from seeing when the ball was caught and when he could leave third base and head toward home plate.
 Emmel called obstruction on the ground that López's action, within the language of the rule, had "impede[d] the progress of" Crawford by not letting him see precisely when it was safe for him to leave the base.
 Emmel awarded Crawford home plate, and that was the winning run.
 The play involved "Type A" obstruction, as a play was being made on Crawford at the time of the obstruction because Ibañez threw the ball home to prevent him from scoring.
 The play also demonstrated how it is not necessary for a fielder to make physical contact with a runner or physically impede the runner's running path to be called for obstruction.